SailendraDarbha94/amplify-dentistry/web/README.md

-make it into an app for clinics tomoroow for sure resstaarttttt tomorrow another day another wasted so it begins
+make it into an app with nextjs another day another wasted so it begins
 - [Next.js 14](https://nextjs.org/docs/getting-started)